 Socio-Economic Status - Candidates will participate in a field experience for a minimum of 30 hours in a school that has a minimum of 20% of students registered for free/reduced lunch.

-Gender - Candidates are expected to participate in a classroom setting for a minimum of 30 hours where both male and female students are learners.
+Gender - Candidates are expected to participate in a classroom setting for a minimum of 30 hours where varied gender identities are student learners.

 Exceptionalities - Candidates will complete a field experience in a classroom for a minimum of 30 hours that is defined as inclusive.
 The classroom will include students identified as having a physical, mental, or emotional exceptionality, a speech/communication disorder, or as gifted or talented.